XervoIO/docker-build-php/README.md

-Modulus NGINX Build Image
+Modulus PHP Build Image
 =========

-Dockerfile and build runner for NGINX applications hosted on the Modulus platform.
-The NGINX build is a simple pass-through as no actual build is required.
+Dockerfile and build runner for PHP applications hosted on the Modulus platform.
+The PHP build is a simple pass-through as no actual build is required.